MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/CameraEaseOptions.md

 > [!CAUTION]
 > This interface is still in pre-release.
 Its signature may change or it may be removed in future releases.

+Contains options associated with a camera ease operation.

 ## Properties

 ### **easeTime**
 `easeTime?: number;`

+Time for the ease operation.

 Type: *number*

 ### **easeType**
 `easeType?: EasingType;`

+Type of ease operation to use.

 Type: [*EasingType*](EasingType.md)